 Expert Opinion: Is FanDuel Predicts Legit?

 From a legitimacy standpoint, FanDuel Predicts has strong credentials.
-It is the product of a partnership between FanDuel (a leading regulated operator in US sports betting and online gambling) and CME Group, one of the world’s most heavily supervised derivatives exchanges.
+It is the product of a partnership between FanDuel (a reputable and regulated operator in the US sports betting market) and CME Group, one of the world’s most heavily supervised derivatives exchanges.

-Additionally, its event contracts will be listed on CME Group’s exchanges and handled through a registered FCM structure, under a regulatory regime that is far more formalized than anything seen in offshore gambling.
+Additionally, its event contracts are listed on CME Group’s exchanges and handled through a registered FCM structure, under a regulatory regime that is far more formalized than anything seen in offshore gambling.

 That said, the policy environment is not entirely settled, especially around sports-linked contracts.
 Recent CFTC actions and state-level lawsuits involving other prediction market operators show that regulators are still figuring out where to draw the line between permissible derivatives activity and impermissible gambling.